balderdashy/sails-docs/reference/Logs.md

 | 6        | silly     | `.silly()`, `.verbose()`, `.info()`, `.debug()`, `.warn()`, `.error()` |

+#### Notes
++ The default log level is "info".
+When your app's log level is set to "info", Sails logs limited information about the server/app's status.
++ When the log level is set to "silly", Sails outputs internal information on which routes are being bound and other detailed framework lifecycle information, diagnostics, and implementation details.
++ When the log level is set to "verbose", Sails logs Grunt output, as well as much more detailed information on the routes, models, hooks, etc. that were loaded.

 ### Usage
 Each of the methods below accepts an infinite number of arguments of any data type, seperated by commas.
 Like `console.log`, data passed as arguments to the Sails logger is automatically prettified for readability using Node's [`util.inspect()`](http://nodejs.org/api/util.html#util_util_inspect_object_options).
 Consequently, standard Node.js conventions apply- i.e. if you log an object with an `inspect()` method, it will be run automatically, and the string that it returns will be written to the console.
 Similarly, objects, dates, arrays, and most other data types are pretty-printed using the built-in logic in `util.inspect()` (e.g. you see `{ pet: { name: 'Hamlet' } }` instead of `[object Object]`.)

 #### `sails.log()`